caokhanhquynh/The_Jungle_Game/README.md

 ### Game Setup:
 - The game board is 7 columns by 10 rows.
 - Red and Blue teams have the following animals: Elephant, Lion, Tiger, Leopard, Wolf, Dog, Cat, Mouse.
+- The strength of an animal is sorted as follows from strongest to weakest: Elephant, Lion, Tiger, Leopard, Wolf, Dog, Cat, Mouse.
+For example, Cat can defeat Mouse, Dog can defeat both Cat and Mouse, and so on.
+But only Elephant can defeat everyone except Mouse and Mouse can only defeat Elephant.
+- In order to defeat an opponent's animal, you have to be 1 square near the target and use your turn to move to the square of your target (only up, down, right, and left).
 - Initial positions for Red and Blue teams are predefined on the board.

 ### Game Rules: